Inner-Probe: Discovering Copyright-related Data Generation in LLM Architecture: Conclusion and Future Work

 We highlight the need to identify specific copyrighted sub-datasets' influence on LLM outputs.
 Our proposed framework \sysname{} looks into LLM architectures, and discovers that MHA outputs provide more effective information than prompt-based, distance-based, or text classification methods.
 Information extraction, copyright sub-datasets contribution analysis and non-copyright responses filter modules are designed. \sysname{} shows high accuracy and AUC comparable to text classification baselines when tested on original copyrighted texts.
 We further validate various generation scenarios, including prompt-induced book copyright infringements, continuation, copyright transfer, copyright elimination, and text mixture. \sysname{} efficiently combines multi-modules for copyrighted data protection with minimal data, time, and GPU memory need, outperforming text classification, prompt-based and distance-based baselines by more than 15.02\% accuracy and 0.104 AUC increase.

-\begin{IEEEbiography} [{ }] {Qichao Ma} received the B.S. degree from Nanjing University, Nanjing, China, in 2022.
-He is currently pursuing the Ph.D. degree with the School of Computer Science, Peking University.
-His current research interests include brain-like computing, neuromorphic vision, and efficient AI deployment. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }] {{Rui-Jie Zhu}} is a Ph.D. student in the Department of Electrical and Computer Engineering, University of California, Santa Cruz (UCSC), advised by Prof. Jason K. Eshraghian, having commenced his program in Fall 2023.
-His research centers on scaling up models with a focus on efficient inference, integrating deep learning with neuromorphic computing.
-His initial research focus was on spiking neural networks, and during his undergraduate studies, he contributed to multiple open-source neuromorphic projects.
-Prior to joining UCSC, he received his Bachelor's degree from the University of Electronic Science and Technology of China in 2023, where he was advised by Prof. Liang-Jian Deng.
-As his research interests expanded, Rui-Jie turned his attention to efficient language models as a pathway to achieving scalable and resource-efficient AI systems. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }] {Peiye Liu} received his B.S. and Ph.D. degrees from Beijing University of Posts and Telecommunications, during which he was a visiting scholar at Columbia University from 2017 to 2019.
-He is currently a Research Scientist at DAMO Academy, Alibaba Group.
-His research interests include deep learning/machine learning, computer vision, edge computing and automated machine learning. \end{IEEEbiography}
+Future work will extend to different fields such as Large Multimodal Models (LMMs) to verify its effectiveness in broader scenes.